-Name Туре Attributes Definition tissue_processing string required, nul lable - Enzymatic digestion and/or physical methods used to isolate cells from sample cell_subset Ontology required, nul lable - Commonly-used designation of isolated cell population cell_phenotype string required, nul lable to isolate the cell population. cell_label string optional, nul lable Free text cell type annotation.
-Primarily used for anno- tating cell types that are not provided in the Cell Ontol- ogy. cell_species Ontology optional, nul lable - Binomial designation of the species from which the an- alyzed cells originate.
+Name Туре Attributes Definition tissue_processing string required, nul- lable Enzymatic digestion and/or physical methods used to isolate cells from sample cell_subset Ontology required, nul- lable Commonly-used designation of isolated cell population cell_phenotype string required, nul- lable List of cellular markers and their expression levels used to isolate the cell population cell_species Ontology optional, nullable Binomial designation of the species from which the analyzed cells originate.
 Typically, this value should be identical to species , in which case it SHOULD NOT be set explicitly.
-However, there are valid experimental se- tups in which the two might differ, e.g., chimeric animal models.
-If set, this key will overwrite the species infor- mation for all lower layers of the schema. single_cell boolean required, nul lable - TRUE if single cells were isolated into separate compart- ments cell_number integer required, nul lable - Total number of cells that went into the experiment cells_per_reactic integer required, nul lable - Number of cells for each biological replicate cell_storage boolean required, nul lable - TRUE if cells were cryo-preserved between isolation and further processing cell_quality string required, nul lable Relative amount of viable cells after preparation and (if applicable) thawing cell_isolation string required, nul lable - Description of the procedure used for marker-based iso- lation or enrich cells cell_processing_p string required, nul lable - Description of the methods applied to the sample in- cluding cell preparation/ isolation/enrichment and nu- cleic acid extraction.
-This should closely mirror the Ma- terials and methods section in the manuscript.
+However, there are valid experimental setups in which the two might differ, e.g., chimeric animal models.
+If set, this key will overwrite the species information for all lower layers of the schema. single_cell boolean required, nul- lable TRUE if single cells were isolated into separate compartments cell_number integer required, nul- lable Total number of cells that went into the experiment cells_per_reactic integer required, nul- lable Number of cells for each biological replicate cell_storage boolean required, nul- lable TRUE if cells were cryo-preserved between isolation and further processing cell_quality string required, nul- lable Relative amount of viable cells after preparation and (if applicable) thawing cell_isolation string required, nul- lable Description of the procedure used for marker-based isolation or enrich cells cell_processing_r string required, nul- lable Description of the methods applied to the sample including cell preparation/ isolation/enrichment and nucleic acid extraction.
+This should closely mirror the Materials and methods section in the manuscript.